 There is shade even in full sun

 In a world where we are increasingly connected, the security of our information is paramount.
-That's why the RDI supports the adoption of a law that punishes manufacturers who do not secure their devices from possible hacker attacks.
+This is why the RDI supports the adoption of a law that punishes manufacturers who do not secure their devices from possible hacker attacks.
 A proposal that underlines how important it is to protect yourself from the risk of piracy, even in the world of green energy.

 If you are interested in the topic, you can learn more here the content of the report.